 About Me

 I am a PhD student in the Department of Computer Science and Engineering at the University at Buffalo (SUNY), working in the Computer Vision and Machine Learning (CVML) Lab under the supervision of Dr. Vishnu Lokhande.
-I currently serve as a Teaching Assistant for CSE573 (Computer Vision) at UB under Prof. Junsong Yuan.
+Currently, I also serve as a Teaching Assistant.

 Prior to this, I completed my Master’s in Artificial Intelligence at the Indian Institute of Technology Ropar, where my thesis on source camera forensics was advised by Dr. Puneet Goyal.
 During this time, I was also privileged to collaborate with Prof. Gaurav Sharma from the University of Rochester.